iandunn/time-blocker/readme.md

 # Time Blocker

-a web app to help you time block describ how this is different from other apps (short version)
+A lean JavaScript application to help you schedule your day. describ how this is different from other apps (short version)
-	web-bsed
+	web-bsed so can run on any device available on desktop so can quickly input w/ keyboard and mouse instead of clumsy touch interface on mobile device update short desc to idnex meta tag

 ## What's Time Blocking?